 On September 27, 2018, Hydro One filed a transmission licence application with the OEB for NRLP.
-On October 25, 2018, Hydro One filed two other applications with the OEB relating to NRLP requesting approval for Hydro One Networks to sell the applicable assets to NRLP and approval of interim rates to include in the 2019 Uniform Transmission Rates.
+On October 25, 2018, Hydro One filed two other applications with the OEB relating to NRLP requesting approval for Hydro One Networks to sell the applicable assets to NRLP and approval of interim rates to include in the 2019 UTRs.
 On December 20, 2018, the OEB issued a decision finding that the request for approval for an interim revenue requirement effective January 1, 2019 was premature but indicated that there would be an opportunity to adjudicate the matter at a later date.

-In January 2019, construction on the project was halted due to a land dispute with another Indigenous group.
+In January 2019, construction on the project was halted due to a land dispute with the Haudenosaunee Confederacy Chiefs Council (HCCC).
 On March 1, 2019, Hydro One filed a letter with the OEB requesting that the three previously-filed applications be heard together once the land dispute is resolved.
-When the revised in-service date is determined, Hydro One will request that the OEB resume adjudication of the applications.
 On March 15, 2019, the OEB put the NRLP applications in abeyance per Hydro One's request.
-Although Hydro One and the First Nations partners continue to work towards resolving the dispute, there is a risk that the in-service date could be delayed beyond 2019.